Professor Vic Arcus

 - Steemson, John (2011).
 Directed evolution and structural analysis of an OB-fold domain towards a specific binding reagent.

 - Till, Marisa (2011).
 Fibre degrading enzymes from Butyrivibrio proteoclasticus.

-- Kraakman, Kirsty (in progress).
+- Kraakman, Kirsty (2017).
 Predicting carbon dioxide contributions from respiration and photosynthesis using Rhodobacter sphaeroides and macromolecular rate theory.

 - Prentice, Erica (2013).
 Characterisation of enzyme evolution through ancestral enzyme reconstruction.

 - Sharrock, Abigail (2013).
 Characterisation of VapBC toxin-antitoxins from Mycobacterium tuberculosis.

 - Duyestyn, Jo (2012).
 Mechanism of RNase cleavage by VapC from Pyrobaculum aerophilum.

 - Easter, Ashley (2010).
 Decoupling enzyme catalysis from thermal denaturation.